syncfusion-content/maui-docs/MAUI/LinearGauge/mirror-linear-gauge.md

 ---
 layout: post
 title: Mirror in .NET MAUI Linear Gauge control | Syncfusion
-description: Learn here about mirroring the Syncfusion .NET MAUI Linear Gauge (SfLinearGauge) control with IsMirrored property
+description: Learn how to use the IsMirrored property to mirror the Syncfusion.NET MAUI Linear Gauge (SfLinearGauge) control.
 platform: maui
 control: SfLinearGauge
 documentation: ug